PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 entry assertions, then run affected and standard gates sequentially under `uv`.
 Commit and push only; do not create, update, reopen, or otherwise modify a pull request.

+## Layout-pass-set-1 mean/attention gate implementation checkpoint

+`passes/layout_pass_set_1_mean_attention_gate_orchestration.py` now provides
+`run_layout_pass_set_1_mean_attention_gate_cleanup()`.
+It accepts the existing `AttentionRecoveryContext`, passes `context.pass_context` directly to `run_mean_attention(..., include_layernorm=True)`, and deliberately omits the `include_conv_attention` keyword so the characterized enabled default remains authoritative.
+It then passes the exact original context to `run_attention_gate_qdq_recovery()`.
+Both complete raw tuples are returned in source order without copying, flattening, or normalization.

+The lowerer replaces only `_layout_pass_set_1_mean_attention_results` and `_layout_pass_set_1_attention_gate_qdq_results` with `_layout_pass_set_1_mean_attention_gate_results`.
+The recorded `cleanup.layout_pass_set_1.mean_affine_prepost` and
+`cleanup.layout_pass_set_1.quantized_prelu` calls remain the immediate neighbors.
+Both lowerer wrappers and their independent pre-add, suffix, layout-pass-set-2, and terminal routes remain available.
+No phase-result entry or control-flow decision was added.

+Runtime injection proves exact child order, pass-context and recovery-context identity, LayerNorm policy forwarding, omission of the Conv policy override, and both raw-result identities.
+Twelve stale structural assertions now count the public child calls through the new owner and continue to cover all direct and nested routes.

+Sequential validation passes: focused `3`, complete affected `375`, terminal-layout/efficiency `92`, core `55`, result contracts `196`, phase store
+`2`, and TensorFlow import-blocking/default-direct/`-cotof` `11`.
+Ruff,
+bytecode compilation, and whitespace validation pass.
+The phase-result store remains exactly 128 IDs and 128 owners.
+The read-only unconsumed lowerer-result inventory decreases from 48 to 47.
+No real-model conversion was repeated for this straight-line ownership-only extraction.

+At resume, refresh the 47-result inventory and select the next smallest source-adjacent, semantically closed observation-only boundary.
+Characterize all guards, options, context/callback identities, raw schemas, independent routes, and outer phase/progress boundaries before changing production.
+Continue with sequential `uv` validation and complete checkpoint commits and pushes only.
+Do not create, update, reopen, or otherwise modify a pull request.